HDInnovations/UNIT3D-Community-Edition/docs/basic_tuning.md

 As you can see we are calling the preload file included in UNIT3D located in `/var/www/html/preload.php`.
 `opcache.preload_user=ubuntu` you should changed to your server user.
 Not root!!!!

 And there you have it folks.
-Save the file and exit and restart PHP `sudo systemctl restart php8.2-fpm`.
+Save the file and exit and restart PHP `sudo systemctl restart php8.3-fpm`.
 You are now preloading Laravel thus making UNIT3D faster.

 ## PHP8 JIT

 | Category       | Severity   | Time To Fix  |
 | -------------  |:----------:| ------------:|
 | :rocket: Performance | Moderate | 5 minutes  |

-> [!IMPORTANT]
-> This guide is intended for UNIT3D v7.0.0 + instances.

 ### Introduction